tonyklawrence/tonyklawrence.github.io/content/post/unix/synology/running-pihole-inside-docker.markdown

 categories: [unix, synology]
 keywords: “unix, nas, synology, docker, pihole”
 ---
+> ** Update 2 ** I’ve created a new post which shows a different method, the one that I currently use.
+[Free your Synology ports for Docker](/post/unix/synology/free-your-synology-ports//))

 > **Update** This post was updated in January 2018 and details how to get the Debian version of pihole-docker running as the Alpine version is no longer supported.

 When I first wrote about installing Pi-Hole inside Docker on my Synology NAS I came up with a solution that required a little modification to the standard DSM (see: [Freeing up port 80 on Synology DSM](/post/unix/synology/freeing-port-80/)).
 Whilst this worked I was never completely happy with this approach as I never want to modify system files as you can never be sure.